New public works playfully explore our data is collected

-Team Amoeba will showcase facial recognition software to present their new avatar called ‘Teo’ who will track your facial expressions in return for your time in front of the screen.
-Teo will be presented in a number of shop windows and locations across the town.
+Team Amoeba used facial recognition software to present their new avatar called ‘Teo’ who tracks your facial expressions in return for your time in front of the screen.
+Teo was presented in a number of shop windows and locations across the town.
 This project is headed up by Barbara Dougan and Henry Driver.

-Team Difficult Spaces will inaugurate and animate a new route through the town with the unveiling of ‘Pigeon Parade’ Here a range of pigeon inspired installations will be triggered into a range of actions by bluetooth as pedestrians explore this newly named cut through alleyway that will be Bury’s very owen version of Diagon Alley.
+Team Difficult Spaces inaugurated and animated a new route through the town with the unveiling of ‘Pigeon Parade’ Here a range of pigeon inspired installations triggered a range of actions by bluetooth as pedestrians explore this newly named cut through alleyway that will be Bury’s very own version of Diagon Alley.
 This team is headed up by Liz Cooke, Mark Wharton, Deborah Martin-Pipe, and Jac Campbell.

-Team WSC will be lead by Gary Willis and the exciting emerging playwright James McDermott who will be creating new story monologues for 8 of the drama students to present about their sense of identity and self in between the shop and alley locations of the other two teams.
+Team WSC is lead by Gary Willis and the exciting emerging playwright James McDermott who created new story monologues for eight of the drama students to present about their sense of identity and self in between the shop and alley locations of the other two teams.

-This project will challenge and support teams of participants to come up with novel ways to collect data (all anonymised, macro level) and create interactive projects, leading to a series of temporary prototype installations across the town centre to be explored by members of the public and audiences using smart devices as part of a time limited exhibition period.
+The project challenged and supported teams of participants to come up with novel ways to collect data (all anonymised, macro level) and create interactive projects, leading to a series of temporary prototype installations across the town centre to be explored by members of the public and audiences using smart devices as part of a time limited exhibition period.

-The project will take place between November 2017 and February 2018 and comprises three parts: i) a series of professional development workshops; ii) the creation of a new data driven artwork or prototype, with iii) a public showing of the outcomes.
-Each team will receive a total fee of £1,000 for parts ii and iii.
+The project took place between November 2017 and February 2018 and comprised three parts: i) a series of professional development workshops; ii) the creation of a new data driven artwork or prototype, with iii) a public showing of the outcomes.
+Each team received a total fee of £1,000 for parts ii and iii.

-Our fantastic partners are Arts Council England, Greater Cambridge Greater Peterborough LEP, West Suffolk Council, and Our St Edmundsbury BID, with support from West Suffolk College.
+Our fantastic partners are Arts Council England, Cambridgeshire and Peterborough Combined Authority, West Suffolk Council, and Our St Edmundsbury BID, with support from West Suffolk College.